Minnie Soo

 Minnie Soo Wai Yam MH (蘇慧音, born 13 April 1998) is a Hong Kong table tennis player.
 In 2018, she won bronze in the women’s team event at the World Championship and the Asian Games.
 Later at the 2020 Summer Olympics, she also won a bronze medal in the women’s team event with Doo Hoi Kem and Lee Ho Ching.

-Early years and education
+Early life and education

 Soo is the daughter of former Hong Kong table tennis player Soo Chun-wah.
 She was exposed to the sport at age 3½ and began receiving formal training at 5 years old.
 At 10 years old, she joined Hong Kong's youth table tennis team.
 She was a student of Diocesan Girls' School but dropped out in secondary three to become a full-time athlete.

 In September 2022, she started studying at the Hong Kong University of Science and Technology, majoring physics.

 Career

 2021

 At the 2020 Summer Olympics, Soo, as well as her teammates Doo Hoi Kem and Lee Ho Ching, qualified for the women’s team event.
 They won bronze after defeating the German team with 3-1, earning Hong Kong’s first medal in the Olympics team event and second medal in table tennis.